thanhdtran/RME/README.md

 # RME

-This repo contains source code for our paper: "Regularizing Matrix Factorization with User and Item Embeddings for Recommendation" published in CIKM 2018
+This repo contains source code for our paper: "Regularizing Matrix Factorization with User and Item Embeddings for Recommendation" published in CIKM 2018.
+We implemented using multi-threads, so it is very fast to run with big datasets.

 # DATA FORMAT